Not-Yug-Sharma/Notes-Obsidian/README.md

 # Integrating this repo to your Obsidian App:

-You need the following before integrating and automating the pu this Repository:
+You need the following before integrating this Repository:
 <ol>
 	<li> Obsidian : <a href=https://obsidian.md/download>Use this link and download the variant depending on your OS</a> </li> <br>
 	<li> Open obsidian and under settings look for Community plugins, turn it on and install GIT.<br>